darko0124/MS_Planner_ETL/README.md

 🔍 Goal of the project :

-- The main goal of this project was to obtain data from microsoft planner using the MS Graph API.
+- The main goal of this project was to obtain data from MS Planner using the MS Graph API.

 ⚙️ Tech Stack: